-CODE OF CONDUCT
+4 CODE OF CONDUCT

 487 (Owner: Office of the President; Last Reviewed: 4/10/2023; Last Updated 4/10/2023) 488 489 490 491 492 493 As is true for our students, the Code of Conduct provides guidance on expectations that govern the activities of the College and those that choose to align with her mission.
 It represents the minimum expectations of professional conduct, recognizing that the success and reputation of the College in fulfilling its vision and mission depends on the ethical behavior and good judgment of each member of the community.
 All employees (faculty, staff 2 and students) and other individuals representing the College are expected to inform themselves about and comply with College policies and regulations.
-494 As employees of Central Christian College of Kansas, there is an expectation that we all serve as spiritual 495 mentors and guides to our student population and one another.
+494 As employees of Central Christian College of Kansas, there is an expectation that we all serve as spiritua 495 mentors and guides to our student population and one another.
 As such, all employees are expected to 496 rely on a Christian and biblical framework to inform their work and, as appropriate, to integrate the 497 same into their fields, disciplines, and practices.
 Employees are expected to support and participate in 498 spiritual formation activities, leading out in spiritual and devotional exercises as appropriate to the 499 scope and function of each office or division.
-500 4.1 Personal Conduct 501 All employees and individuals representing the College should conduct themselves ethically, honestly 502 and with integrity.
-They should act with due recognition of their positions of trust and loyalty to the 503 College and its students.
-When in doubt about the propriety of a proposed course of action, they should 504 seek counsel from colleagues, supervisors or administrators who can assist in determining the right and 505 appropriate course.
-506 More importantly, this College represents a community of believers who have joined together to meet 507 the spiritual and academic needs of the greater community.
-Employees are considered a part of the 508 campus community.
-As such, we individually, and corporately seek to display and promote behavior that 509 is consistent with Scripture and the College's denominational affiliation.
-Central Christian College of 510 Kansas, is a Denominational Institution of the Free Methodist Church.
-As such, it adheres to the 511 covenantal and constitutional guidelines, delineated in the Book of Discipline of the Free Methodist 512 Church, USA.
-Employees of Central Christian College of Kansas are expected to behave in ways that are 513 consistent with the history, theology, vision, mission, and character of the Free Methodist Church.
-514 Employees are prohibited from living a lifestyle inconsistent with the Free Methodist Book of Discipline's 515 teachings about "The Christian Journey".
-The College relies on these guidelines to inform the care, 516 hiring, evaluation, development, and termination of personnel.
-In addition, recognizing the unique 517 flexibility provided through academic freedom empowering faculty to represent different perspectives 518 and viewpoints, faculty and staff are obliged to no less represent the beliefs, values, behavioral expectations, standards articulated herein.
+500 4.1 Personal Conduct 501 Central Christian College of Kansas, is a Denominational Institution of the Free Methodist Church.
+As 502 such, it adheres to the covenantal and constitutional guidelines, delineated in the Book of Discipline of 503 the Free Methodist Church, USA.
+Employees of Central Christian College of Kansas are expected to 504 behave in ways that are consistent with the history, theology, vision, mission, and character of the Free 505 Methodist Church.
+506 All employees should act with due recognition of their positions of trust and loyalty to the College and 507 its students.
+When in doubt about the propriety of a proposed course of action, they should seek 508 counsel from colleagues and supervisors who can assist in determining the right and appropriate course 509 Historically, it has been difficult to balance both the need for behavioral specificity, while also respecting 510 the interplay of personal freedom in response to the Holy Spirit.
+Nonetheless, our affiliation requires us 511 to provide "a statement of lifestyle expectationswhich is consistent with the principles and practices o 512 the Book of Discipline 3 of the Free Methodist Church - USA 4 ."
+513 The College recognizes that a number of these expectations may not be consistent with the personally 514 held beliefs of all employees or align with the Biblical interpretation of all employees.
+At the same time, 515 it also recognizes that membership in a community, including a workplace, sometimes necessitates the 516 subordination of some individual prerogatives.
+This is in alignment with the Scriptural exhortation to 517 practice forbearance, which sometimes requires the laying aside or personal liberties in order to 518 contribute to the good of the larger community (I Corinthians 8:9-13, 9:19-23, 10:23-33).
+519 Appreciating that the design of these expectations is to help individuals fulfill God's purpose for humanity (Ephesians 4:13), promote the stewardship of abilities, opportunities and institutional